PatriciaNgari/Aircraft-Risk-Assessment/README.md

-###### Aircraft Risk Assessment for a New Business Endeavour.
+# Aircraft Risk Assessment for a New Business Endeavour.

 This project seeks to guide the company as it ventures into operation of commercial and private airplanes.
 The main focus is on comparing the risk levels of different aircraft makes and come up with aircraft models that present the lowest risk and highest potential for successful operations.
 Using Exploratory Data Analysis(EDA), the dataset from the National Transportation and Safety Board is used to profile the Aircraft models into either low risk or high risk depending on the number of accidents recorded.

 #### Objectives

-1.Determine the lowest-risk aircraft options for the company's expansion into the aviation industry.
+*Determine the lowest-risk aircraft options for the company's expansion into the aviation industry.
-2.Evaluate various Aircraft Models in terms of reliability and market reputation by looking into the number of accidents the model was involved in over time.
+*Evaluate various Aircraft Models in terms of reliability and market reputation by looking into the number of accidents the model was involved in over time.
-3.Use Exploratory Data Analysis(EDA) to clean the dataset, aggregating and formulating visualization tools for a clear presentation.
+*Use Exploratory Data Analysis(EDA) to clean the dataset, aggregating and formulating visualization tools for a clear presentation.
-4.Create an interactive dashboard so that the users can explore the analysis.
+*Create an interactive dashboard so that the users can explore the analysis.
-5.A summary of the key insights from the Analysis and recommendations for the company.
+*A summary of the key insights from the Analysis and recommendations for the company.

 #### Exploratory Data Analysis